French Bulldog Price – What Does a Frenchie Cost?Last updated: by Jessi Larson

-Cute, cuddly and oh-so charming, the French Bulldog has quickly become one of the most popular dog breeds out there.
-It is considered an expensive breed, but ask any owner and they will tell you that the French Bulldog price is well worth it.
+Cute, cuddly and oh-so charming, the French Bulldog has quickly become one of the most popular dog breeds.
+But what is the French Bulldog price?

 We’ll take a look at everything that goes into the French Bulldog price, from the initial cost to expenses like vet bills, food, training and more.

 The French Bulldog price varies depending on breed lines, location, coloring and other factors.
-On average, you can expect to pay between $1,500-$3,000.
-According to NextDayPets, the average price for all French Bulldogs sold is $2,200.
+On average, you can expect to pay between $1,500-$3,500.

 The French Bulldog price increases even more for dogs with an exceptional breeding history.
 Prices for top-quality dogs with outstanding breed lines can range from $5,500-$10,000.